iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 >1.
 We really care about tighter bounds as: **tighter bounds** ->  **less noise** -> **more useful results for same privacy target**
 >2.
 In cases where it is possible to leverage **numerical solvers to get tighter bounds**, we are happy to do so.

 The above two points are very important in both DP practice and research.
-While closed form bounds and asymptotics are useful in gaining intuition or proving the (non)optimality of some methods, most state of the art DP implementations are attained using numerical solvers and numerous tricks to calibrate as tightly as possible the noise magnitude and compute the privacy guarantee.
+While closed form bounds and asymptotics are useful in gaining intuition or proving the (non)optimality of some methods, most state-of-the-art DP implementations are attained using numerical solvers and numerous tricks to calibrate as tightly as possible the noise magnitude and compute the privacy guarantee.

 ## From Gaussian Mechanism to DP-SGD